Redesigning open spaces of a public housing estate – France

 To decide on the landscape design and to develop the uses and activities of the site, workshops and consultations with the residents are conducted.
 To facilitate the exchange with the participants on this project we invented a game by which they can test the proposals and design the site according to their needs.
 It has helped us to understood how the residents imagine the open spaces: they can decide where and if they want to plant trees, install community gardens, develop playgrounds… Throughout the project this process will continue with meetings, exchanges and participative actions during the construction.

-Leading planner: Rethink – architecture, urban planning; www.rethink.fr
+Office Rethink – architecture, urban planning; www.rethink.fr

-Team: Philippe Buisson, landscape architect; Aleksandra Adryanska, architect; BETCI, engineers
+In a team with: Philippe Buisson, landscape architect; Aleksandra Adryanska, architect; BETCI, engineers

 About the office Rethink